 The Sam Houston State University Writing Center, to which a number of graduate assistants are assigned as tutors, offers help in writing to students, staff, faculty, and members of the community.
 After training, Writing Center assistants typically work twenty hours a week, usually one-on-one with freshman and sophomore students who need help in planning and writing essays for classes across the disciplines in the core curriculum.
 But they may also give advice on writing résumés, lab reports, and job and scholarship application letters.

 For further information about the Writing Center, contact Dr. Ann Theodori, Writing Center Director: email@example.com.

 TEXAS REVIEW PRESS ASSISTANTSHIP:*

-Some graduate assistants serve part-time editorial assistantships in the office of Texas Review Press, where they gain valuable professional experience in the day-to-day editing and publishing work of a university press.
+Some graduate assistants serve part-time editorial assistantships in the office of The Texas Review, where they gain valuable professional experience in the day-to-day editing and publishing work of a university press.
+For fur

 Depending upon need, some qualified graduate assistants serve as research assistants to faculty engaged in scholarly projects.

 The applicant for a graduate assistantship must

 - be a student accepted in regular admission status;